developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 -8<- "https://raw.githubusercontent.com/developer-friendly/aws-lambda-opentofu-github-actions/0b7f77849331dcde8d0411e851b490eef34711cb/infra/lambda/variables.tf"
 ```

-Do you see the magic code that is archiving the application within the
+Do you see the magic code below :point_down: that is archiving the application
-[OpenTofu] without the need for us to do it manually from the CLI!?
-That's what
+within the [OpenTofu] without the need for us to do it manually from the CLI!?
-makes this setup extremely sexy; the GitHub CI/CD pipeline will only have to
+That's what makes this setup extremely sexy; the GitHub CI/CD pipeline will
-apply this TF stack to upgrade the newer version of our application and there
+only have to apply this TF stack to upgrade the newer version of our
-will not be a need for an extra step to do a `zip` in the runner job.
+application and there will not be a need for an extra step to do a `zip` in the
+runner job.

 ```hcl title="infra/lambda/main.tf" hl_lines="5-9 37 71 78-81"
 -8<- "https://raw.githubusercontent.com/developer-friendly/aws-lambda-opentofu-github-actions/0b7f77849331dcde8d0411e851b490eef34711cb/infra/lambda/main.tf"